htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 **doc v1.1:**
 * Deprecated use of custom controllers in example.
 These will shortly be deprecated as well in ControllerX
-* Changed from HA sensor state to official z2m MQTT implementation using JSON objects (speed improvement!)
+* Changed from HA sensor state to official z2m MQTT event implementation using JSON objects (speed improvement!)
 * New switchmode 11/12 `DOUBLE` press command implemented